yingweiwo

 Additional Infomation

-Because of the role of thrombin and platelets in myocardial infarction and other pathological processes, identifying and blocking the receptors by which thrombin activates platelets has been an important goal.
-Three protease-activated receptors (PARs) for thrombin -- PAR1, PAR3, and PAR4 -- are now known.
-PAR1 functions in human platelets, and the recent observation that a PAR4-activating peptide activates human platelets suggests that PAR4 also acts in these cells.
-Whether PAR1 and PAR4 account for activation of human platelets by thrombin, or whether PAR3 or still other receptors contribute, is unknown.
-We have examined the roles of PAR1, PAR3, and PAR4 in platelets.
-PAR1 and PAR4 mRNA and protein were detected in human platelets.
-Activation of either receptor was sufficient to trigger platelet secretion and aggregation.
-Inhibition of PAR1 alone by antagonist, blocking antibody, or desensitization blocked platelet activation by 1 nM thrombin but only modestly attenuated platelet activation by 30 nM thrombin.
-Inhibition of PAR4 alone using a blocking antibody had little effect at either thrombin concentration.
-Strikingly, simultaneous inhibition of both PAR1 and PAR4 virtually ablated platelet secretion and aggregation, even at 30 nM thrombin.
-These observations suggest that PAR1 and PAR4 account for most, if not all, thrombin signaling in platelets and that antagonists that block these receptors might be useful antithrombotic agents.[1]
+Since thrombin and platelets play crucial roles in myocardial infarction and other pathological processes, identifying and blocking thrombin-activated platelet receptors has been an important research goal.
+Currently, three protease-activating receptors (PARs) for thrombin are known: PAR1, PAR3, and PAR4.
+PAR1 functions in human platelets, and a recently discovered PAR4-activating peptide can activate human platelets, suggesting that PAR4 may also play a role in these cells.
+Whether PAR1 and PAR4 are the main mechanisms by which thrombin activates human platelets, or whether PAR3 or other receptors are also involved, remains unclear.
+We investigated the roles of PAR1, PAR3, and PAR4 in platelets.
+PAR1 and PAR4 mRNA and protein expression were detected in human platelets.
+Activation of any one receptor was sufficient to trigger platelet secretion and aggregation.
+Inhibition of PAR1 alone, using antagonists, blocking antibodies, or desensitization therapy blocked 1 nM thrombin-induced platelet activation, but had only a slight inhibitory effect on 30 nM thrombin-induced platelet activation.
+Inhibition of PAR4 alone with blocking antibodies had no significant effect at either thrombin concentration.
+Notably, simultaneous inhibition of PAR1 and PAR4 almost completely suppressed platelet secretion and aggregation, even at a thrombin concentration of 30 nM.
+These observations suggest that PAR1 and PAR4 mediate most (if not all) of thrombin signaling in platelets, and that antagonists blocking these receptors may be an effective antithrombotic agent.
+[1]

-Human platelets are aggregated and induced to release their granule contents and form thromboxane by peptides as short as 6-amino acid residues (SFLLRN) corresponding to the newly released N-terminus of the thrombin receptor that is cleaved by thrombin.
-Using washed platelets, we found that these responses to SFLLRN (2 to 6 mumol/L) were enhanced by fibrinogen.
-However, neither SFLLRN nor SFLLRNPNDKYEPF had any effect on washed rabbit or rat platelets, although they were fully responsive to human thrombin.
-Concentrations of the peptides as high as 100 mumol/L did not cause the platelets of rabbits or rats to change shape, aggregate, release granule contents, or form thromboxane.
-SFLLRN did not affect the extent of aggregation induced by adenosine diphosphate (ADP) or a low concentration of thrombin.
-Pig platelets responded to 50 mumol/L SFLLRN with reversible aggregation, which was enhanced by fibrinogen, but not accompanied by the release of dense granule contents.
-Guinea pig platelets aggregated and released granule contents in response to 25 or 50 mumol/L of SFLLRN, but responded with only shape change to lower concentrations.
-Thus, these experiments indicate that rabbit and rat platelets lack a functional response to human thrombin receptor peptides that fully activate the previously described human thrombin receptor, despite a full response of both rabbit and rat platelets to human thrombin, and that pig and guinea pig platelets have incomplete responses to these human thrombin receptor peptides.
-The results suggest that platelets of rabbits and rats, and perhaps guinea pigs and pigs, respond to thrombin through an alternative receptor that has also been suggested to be present on human platelets.[2]
+Human platelets aggregate under the influence of peptides as short as 6 amino acid residues (SFLLRN) and are induced to release their particulate contents to form thromboxane.
+These peptides correspond to the N-terminus of newly released thrombin receptors after thrombin cleavage.
+Using washed platelets, we found that fibrinogen could enhance these responses induced by SFLLRN (2 to 6 μmol/L).
+However, SFLLRN and SFLLRNPNDKYEPF had no effect on washed rabbit or rat platelets, although they were completely sensitive to human thrombin.
+Peptides at concentrations up to 100 μmol/L did not induce changes in platelet shape, aggregation, release of granular contents, or thromboxane formation in rabbit or rat platelets.
+SFLLRN did not affect the degree of platelet aggregation induced by adenosine diphosphate (ADP) or low concentrations of thrombin.
+Porcine platelets showed reversible aggregation in response to 50 μmol/L SFLLRN, which was enhanced by fibrinogen, but without the release of dense granular contents.
+Guinea pig platelets showed aggregation and release of granular contents in response to 25 or 50 μmol/L SFLLRN, but only shape changes in response to lower concentrations of SFLLRN.
+Therefore, these experiments demonstrate that although rabbit and rat platelets fully respond to human thrombin, they lack a functional response to thrombin receptor peptides that fully activate the previously described human thrombin receptor; and porcine and guinea pig platelets also do not fully respond to these human thrombin receptor peptides.
+The results suggest that platelets in rabbits and mice (and perhaps guinea pigs and pigs) respond to thrombin via another receptor, which is also thought to be present on human platelets.
+[2]

-The hemodynamic and platelet effects of the thrombin receptor activating peptide SFLLRN (TRAP) were evaluated in rats.
-TRAP failed to aggregate rat platelets in vitro (platelet rich plasma) or in vivo in the pulmonary microcirculation.
+The hemodynamics and platelet effects of the thrombin receptor activating peptide SFLLRN (TRAP) were evaluated in mice.
+TRAP failed to aggregate rat platelets in vitro (platelet-rich plasma) or in vivo in the pulmonary microcirculation.
 In contrast, TRAP aggregated washed human platelets.
-Intravenous injection of TRAP (1 mg/kg) in inactin-anesthetized rats produced a biphasic response in blood pressure characterized by an initial depressor response (-25 +/- 3 mmHg for 15-30 s) followed by a pronounced pressor response (50 +/- 7 mmHg for 2-3 min).
-This increase in blood pressure can be attributed to increases in total peripheral resistance since cardiac output remained unchanged.
-Further, only the pressor responses were observed in pithed rats suggesting a direct effect of TRAP in causing smooth muscle contraction.
-Consequently, rat platelets differ from human platelets in that they are resistant to TRAP whereas rat vasculature is highly sensitive to TRAP.
-These observations suggest that while the thrombin receptors on rat vasculature may be similar to those on human platelets, the receptors and/or the coupling mechanisms in rat platelets appear different from human platelets.[3]
+In rats anesthetized with sodium thiopental, intravenous administration of TRAP (1 mg/kg) elicited a biphasic response in blood pressure, characterized by an initial depressor response (-25 ± 3 mmHg, lasting 15–30 seconds) followed by a significant pressor response (50 ± 7 mmHg, lasting 2–3 minutes).
+The increase in blood pressure was attributable to an increase in total peripheral resistance, as cardiac output remained constant.
+Furthermore, only a pressor response was observed in rats with spinal cord transection, suggesting that TRAP directly induces smooth muscle contraction.
+Therefore, the difference between rat platelets and human platelets is that rat platelets are resistant to TRAP, while the rat vascular system is highly sensitive to TRAP.
+These observations suggest that although the thrombin receptors on the rat vascular system may be similar to those on human platelets, the receptors and/or coupling mechanisms in rat platelets appear to be different from those in human platelets.
+[3]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.